-In his video Manu very tactfully points out two key things to keep in mind.
-One, the obvious.
-Many of the Italians foreigners meet in Italy are working in the tourism, which is not easy or highly paid.
+In his video, Manu very tactfully points out two key things to keep in mind.
+One is obvious.
+Many of the Italians foreigners meet in Italy are working in tourism, which is not easy or highly paid.
 Being a tourist rushing to see as much of Venice as possible in 24 hours, is not the best way to get to know what Italians are really like.

-An Italian could say the exact same thing to an Italian and an American and chances are good that if anyone found the statement rude, it would be the American.
+An Italian could say the exact same thing to an Italian and an American and chances are good that if anyone found the statement rude, it would be an American.
 Why is that?

 This is what I was referring to earlier when I pointed out “you being the operative word” and point Two that Manu makes.
-Italians have a much more direct style of communication than many of his English-speaking students do from places like American, Australian and even Japan.
+Italians have a much more direct style of communication than many of his English-speaking students from places like America, Australia, and even Japan.

 Think of it this way.
 As an American how would you ask for help finding a white shirt in a store?
 You’d most likely say “excuse me, could you help me find a white shirt?”
 In our Italian lessons, we learn to say “sto cercando una camicia bianca” or “mi servo una camicia bianca” I’m looking for or I need a white shirt.
 Italian is a very direct language.
 It’s not complicated by niceties.

 As an American living in Italy learning to speak Italian, I now see the difference language plays in culture.
 In Italy, there is far less preoccupation with saying what you’re really thinking.
 The nice way to talk about an overweight person in Italian is to say they are Ciccona.
 While the “if you can’t say anything nice, don’t say anything at all” American is more likely to dance around the subject of weight like a Fantasia hippo in a tutu.